FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/35_contract/contract_name_service.md

 {
     / / CNS information on the chain function insert(string name, string version, string addr, string abi) public returns(uint256);
-    / / The query returns all the records of different versions of the contract in the table, in JSON format. function selectByName(string name) public constant returns(string);
+    / / The query returns all the records of different versions of the contract in the table, in JSON format function selectByName(string name) public constant returns(string);
-    / / The query returns the unique address of the contract version in the table. function selectByNameAndVersion(string name, string version) public constant returns(string);
+    / / The query returns the unique address of the contract version in the table function selectByNameAndVersion(string name, string version) public constant returns(string);
 }
 ```

-The SDK provides the CnsService class corresponding to the precompiled contract to support the CNS.。CnsService can be called by business parties to configure and query CNS information.
+The SDK provides the CnsService class corresponding to the precompiled contract to support the CNS。CnsService can be called by business parties to configure and query CNS information.
 Its API is as follows:

 - `String registerCns(String name, String version, String address, String abi)': Registration of CNS information according to contract name, contract version, contract address and contract abi。
-- `String getAddressByContractNameAndVersion(String contractNameAndVersion)': Query the contract address based on the contract name and contract version (the contract name and contract version are connected by a colon)。If the contract version is missing, the latest contract version is used by default.。
+- `String getAddressByContractNameAndVersion(String contractNameAndVersion)': Query the contract address based on the contract name and contract version (the contract name and contract version are connected by a colon)。If the contract version is missing, the latest contract version is used by default。
 - `List<CnsInfo> queryCnsByName(String name)': Query CNS information based on contract name。

 - `List<CnsInfo> queryCnsByNameAndVersion(String name, String version)': Query CNS information based on contract name and contract version。